baparker/legislator-vote-comparison/README.md

 <to do>

 Authors
-Brittany Parker - algorithm
+Brittany Parker - algorithm.
-Michelle Tyler - data gathering & parsing
+Michelle Tyler - data gathering & parsing.
-Kevin Lui - plotting data
+Kevin Lui - plotting data.

 Acknowledgments
 Code for the algorithm was used from the book, Programming Collective Intelligence: Building Smart Web 2.0 Applications.